cfdesign/Udacity-p5-Feed-Reader-Testing/README.md

 # How to run

 * Clone or download all files in this project repository
-* Within the directory 'frontend-nanodegree-feedreader' load index.html in a web browser All other required files will load automatically from index.html
+* Within the main directory load the index.html in a web browser All other required files will load automatically from index.html
 * Once loaded Jasmine will spec test the application
 * Results from the spec test will appear at the footer/towards the bottom of the page